MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

   - Adaptive application controls allow you to approve apps, and prevent rogue users or administrators from installing unapproved or vetting software apps on your VMs.
     - You can block or alert attempts to run malicious apps, avoid unwanted or malicious apps, and ensure compliance with your organization's app security policy.
 - **File Integrity Monitoring.** Ensure the integrity of files running on VMs.
-  - You don’t need to install software to cause VM issues.
+  - You don't need to install software to cause VM issues.
 Changing a system file can also cause VM failure or performance degradation.
 File integrity Monitoring examines system files and registry settings for changes, and notifies you if something is updated.
   - Security Center recommends which files you should monitor.

 **Learn more:**